lightning/bolts/01-messaging.md

     * [`u16`:`byteslen`]
     * [`byteslen*byte`:`ignored`]

-The `pong` message is to be sent whenever a `ping` message is received.
+`pong` is to be sent whenever a `ping` is received.
 It serves as a reply and also serves to keep the connection alive, while explicitly notifying the other end that the receiver is still active.
-Within the received `ping` message, the sender will specify the number of bytes to be included within the data payload of the `pong` message.
+Within the received `ping`, the sender will specify the number of bytes to be included within the data payload of the `pong`.

 1. type: 19 (`pong`)
 2. data: